 In the popup that appears, click to open the ‘Custom Fields’ dropdown menu.

-To search all the custom fields, simply select ‘Any Meta Key.’
+To add all custom fields in WordPress to the search algorithm, simply select ‘Any Meta Key.’

 If you want to search specific custom fields only, then start typing their names and then select the right option when it appears.
 Once you’ve chosen the custom fields that SearchWP should include, click on ‘Done.’